-Setting up a forwarding address for your postage is a process that can be started before you ever arrive on Kadena.
-The information provided here can help take away some of the guesswork.
+Work with your new unit's sponsor to set up a forwarding address for your mail, and is a process that can be started before you arrive on Kadena.

 After arriving on-island, attending the base newcomers briefing newcomers briefing will give those still shaking off a case of jet lag plenty of information for their first few days.
 The link highlights required documents, tours, briefings and more, so check it out for more info.